 The twenty-fifth (25th) anniversary of the first Close of Escrow for the sale of a Lot or Condominium pursuant to a Public Report issued by the BRE for any portion of the Initial Covered Property

 RECORD DATE: In the absence of a specific resolution of the Board for any given election, the record date for determining the right to receive notice and to vote shall be the date that ballots are processed for mailing, and shall include all separate interests reflected in the Association membership list as of such record date.
-Each Member is responsible for providing their ballot mailing address to the Association in advance of each election, and may verify their individual information at any time prior to five (5) days before the Record Date.
+Members may verify and update their individual information contained in the Association’s records anytime up to the date ballots are distributed, and are encouraged to review their personal information by the deadline set for submitting nominations of candidates to ensure Members review their personal information at least thirty (30) days before the ballots are mailed.
+The voter list shall include for each separate interest: (1) name; (2) voting power; (3) the separate interest address, parcel number or both; and (4) the mailing address, if different.
+The candidate list shall include the name and address of individuals nominated as a candidate for election to the board of directors.
 The voting period and the time at which the polls shall close for any meeting of Members shall be as specified in the solicitation materials or as determined by the Inspector of Election.

 CANDIDATE QUALIFICATIONS: The affairs of the Master Association shall be managed by a Board consisting of either three (3) Directors or five (5) Directors.
 Except for the first Directors appointed by the Declarant, the Board shall consist only of Members who satisfy the qualification requirements set forth in the following Section, or are an employee or agent, or an employee of an agent, of Declarant or a Merchant Builder so long as Declarant is entitled to annex any portion of the Annexable Property into the Community.
 The Board shall initially consist of three (3) Directors who shall be appointed by the Declarant as soon as practicable after the incorporation of the Master Association, and shall hold office until Directors are elected by the Members at the first annual meeting of the Master Association as specified in these By-Laws.